lmc2179/lmc2179.github.io/drafts/aa_tests.md

 image: calibration.png
 ---

-# A/A testing is an easy win
+# A/A testing is an easy win that helps align everyone

 Experimentation is a part of just about any Data Science team I've been a part

-A/A test
+A/A tests are useful to make sure you're experimenting correctly

 Common objection: Running an A/A test is expensive! it's not nearly as expensive as running invalid experiments without realizing it. and IMO you should have a strong prior that something weird will happen because I've never seen it go smoothly the first time. you can't afford not to imo

 What does a test include, exactly?

 * An assignment (or exposure) procedure
+* Confounding variables you want to randomize away
 * At least one metric you're going to measure
-* Confounding variables you want to randomize away

 So, why do it?
 You can use an A/A test to...